-5.2.5 Power of Attorney - Affidavit Concerning Death or Disability of Principal attorney.
+5.2.5 Power of Attorney - Affidavit Concerning Death or Disability of Principal

+Problem: An instrument is executed by an attorney-in-fact under a power of attorney.
 Under the provisions of Sections 15-14-501 and 15-14-502, C.R.S., an attorney-in-fact may execute an affidavit stating that the attorney-in-fact did not have actual knowledge of the death or disability of the principal and such affidavit is conclusive proof of the non-termination of the power of attorney because of the death or disability of the principal.
 Should an examiner require such an affidavit by the attorney-in-fact if the power of attorney is otherwise sufficient?